varun-invent/Autism-Connectome-Analysis/project-proposal.md

    2. Buid predictive models to differentiate ASD subjects from TD subjects.

-   3. Compare the accuracy of the models above.
+   3. Compare the accuracy of the aforementioned models.

    4. Find discriminating voxels and regions